Affective neuroscience: Neuropsychology behind older adults emotion regulation differences

 As people age, most cognitive functions decline.
 This is not the case when it comes to emotion regulation.
 A study conducted by Carstensen and colleagues (2000) found that as people increase in age so does their ability to regulate their emotions.
-It is important to note that just because older adults had better emotion regulation skills, does not mean they live more stable daily lives.
+Just because older adults had better emotion regulation skills, does not mean they live more stable daily lives.
 In fact, they tend to have more unstable negative emotions especially in comparison to the stability of their positive emotions.
 The major difference observed in how older adults and younger adults regulate their emotions when negative emotional stimuli are present can be explained by numerous theories.

 Theories of emotion regulation in aging

 Passive method of emotion regulation

 How older adults handle emotionally salient events or stimuli are often vastly different from younger adults, and even middle aged adults.
 There does not appear to be many differences in ways that younger, middle, and older adults handle social situations; however, when a social situation becomes emotionally charged differences emerge.
 When intense emotions in a social situation were evoked for older adults, they tended to the situation in a more passive manner in comparison to middle aged adults.
 They also tend to rely more on their previous problem solving skills than both younger and older adults.
 This is because as people age, there tends to be a shift in preferences to maintain a more positive emotional affect.
 In fact, there seems to be a decrease in negative emotions felt by older adults once until they reach the age of 60, in which this decrease stops.
-It is important to note that while the frequency of negative emotion decreases with age, the intensity of the emotions experienced does not change.
+While the frequency of negative emotion decreases with age, the intensity of the emotions experienced does not change.
 Additionally, emotional satisfaction is not lower just because they experience less frequent negative emotions.